Automatic Repair and Deadlock Detection for Parameterized Systems: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We have investigated the parameterized repair problem for systems of the form $\largesys$ with an arbitrary $n \in \Nat$.
-We introduced a general parameterized repair algorithm, based on interleaving the generation of candidate repairs with parameterized model checking and deadlock detection, and instantiated this approach to different classes of systems: disjunctive systems, pairwise rendezvous systems, and broadcast protocols.
-Since deadlock detection is an important part of our method, we investigated the problem in detail for these classes of systems, and found that the problem can be decided in NEXPTIME for disjunctive systems, and is undecidable for broadcast protocols.
-To the best of our knowledge, the best known solution for deadlock detection in disjunctive systems is based on deadlock detection in pairwise rendezvous systems by a reduction to reachability in VASS~\cite{German92}, which has recently been shown to be \textsc{Tower}-hard~\cite{CzerwinskiLLLM21}.
+We introduced a general parameterized repair algorithm, based on interleaving the generation of candidate repairs with parameterized model checking and deadlock detection, and instantiated this approach to different classes of systems that can be modeled as WSTS: disjunctive systems, pairwise rendezvous systems, and broadcast protocols.

+Since deadlock detection is an important part of our method, we investigated this problem in detail for these classes of systems, and found that the problem can be decided in EXPTIME for disjunctive systems, and is undecidable for broadcast protocols.

 Besides reachability properties and the absence of deadlocks, our algorithm can guarantee general safety properties, based on the automata-theoretic approach to model checking.
-A prototype implementation of the algorithm shows that it can effectively repair non-deterministic overapproximations of many examples from the literature.
-However, the current algorithm cannot guarantee any liveness properties, like termination or the absence of undesired loops.
+On a prototype implementation of our algorithm, we have shown that it can effectively repair non-deterministic overapproximations of many examples from the literature.
+Moreover, we have evaluated the impact of different heuristics or design choices on the performance of our algorithm in terms of repair time, number of iterations, and number of deleted transitions.

-In future work, we will look at larger classes of systems and properties, e.g., liveness properties, and investigate the inclusion of approaches that automatically suggest specific relaxations~(adding non-determinism and synchronization options) to the system, in case the repair for the given input is unrealizable.
-Also, in order to improve the practicality of our approach we would like to examine the inclusion of symbolic techniques for counter abstraction~\cite{basler2009symbolic}, and advanced parameterized model checking techniques, e.g., \emph{cutoff} results for disjunctive systems~\cite{EmersonK03,AJK16,JS2018VMCAI}, or recent \emph{pruning} results for immediate observation Petri nets, which model exactly the class of disjunctive systems~\cite{EsparzaRW19}.
+A limitation of the current algorithm is that it cannot guarantee any \emph{liveness properties}, like termination or the absence of undesired loops.
+Also, it cannot automatically \emph{add behavior}~(states, transitions, or synchronization options) to the system, in case the repair for the given input is unrealizable.
+We consider these as important avenues for future work.
+Moreover, in order to improve the practicality of our approach we want to examine the inclusion of symbolic techniques for counter abstraction~\cite{basler2009symbolic}, and advanced parameterized model checking techniques, e.g., \emph{cutoff} results for disjunctive systems~\cite{EmersonK03,AJK16,JS2018VMCAI}, or recent \emph{pruning} results for immediate observation Petri nets, which model exactly the class of disjunctive systems~\cite{EsparzaRW19}. \begin{appendices}